HEPData/hepdata-validator/README.md

 Includes the JSON Schema for submission files and code to run validations.

 ### Installation
+If you can, install libyaml on your machine.
+This will allow for the use of CLoader for faster loading of YAML files.
+Not a big deal for small files, but performs markedly better on larger documents.

 Via pip:
 ```
 pip install hepdata_validator